jp-um/data_storage_workshop/README.md

 Note that the above switches off Neo4J authentication (by setting an environment variable in the container).

+You should be able to see all running containers with ```docker ps```.
+Look at the status column of the resulting output.

 # Jupyter Lab

 I have developed example usages of each NoSQL database, using Jupyter lab.
 This